UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

    scalaVersion := "2.12.8"

    libraryDependencies += "mmt" % "mmt" % "15.0.0" from "https://github.com/UniFormal/MMT/releases/download/v15.0.0/mmt.jar"

+   // Not sure if needed if one depends on the MMT JAR, see https://github.com/UniFormal/MMT/issues/447 libraryDependencies += "org.scala-lang.modules" %% "scala-parser-combinators" % "1.1.1"
    ```
     You should probably leave `scalaVersion` untouched if you have another one in your file.
 Also adapt "15.0.0.0" and `mmt.jar` URI to the latest release, see [list of all MMT releases](https://github.com/UniFormal/MMT/releases).